GLP-1 GI Complication Questions

 Does severe constipation on semaglutide automatically mean bowel obstruction?+

 No. Severe constipation, delayed gastric emptying, ileus, pseudo-obstruction, and true mechanical obstruction are not all the same thing.
-The medical record usually matters more than the search term.
+Imaging and the final diagnosis matter more than the word used in a search or conversation.

 What is the strongest proof that obstruction was part of the event?+